 Amend paragraphs 17.16 to 17.19 and insert new paragraphs 17.18.
 17.20 and 17.19 17.21. to read:

 17.16.
-As from 1 September 2017, no new approvals shall be granted under this Regulation to integral class child restraint systems of groups 0, 0+ and 1 that are equipped with ‘ISOFIX attachments’ (as specified in paragraph 6.3.2. of this Regulation) unless they form part of a multi-group child restraint system that will also be approved for group 2 and above.
-This exemption ends 1 September 2020.
+As from 1 September 2017, no new approvals shall be granted under this Regulation to integral class child restraint systems of groups 0, 0+ and 1 that are equipped with ‘ISOFIX attachments’ (as specified in paragraph 6.3.2. of this Regulation).
+CRS that form part of a multi-group child restraint systems that are also approved for group 2 and above are exempted until 1 September 2020.

 17.17.
-As from 1 September 2020, no extensions shall be granted under this Regulation to integral class child restraint systems of groups 0, 0+ and I that are equipped with ‘ISOFIX attachments’ (as specified in paragraph 6.3.2. of this Regulation), unless they form part of a multi-group child restraint system that will also be approved for group 2 and above.
-This exemption ends 1 September 2022.
+As from 1 September 2020, no extensions shall be granted under this Regulation to integral class child restraint systems of groups 0, 0+ and I that are equipped with ‘ISOFIX attachments’ (as specified in paragraph 6.3.2. of this Regulation).
+CRS that form part of a multi-group child restraint systems that are also approved for group 2 and above are exempted until 1 September 2022.

 17.18.
-As from 1 September 2019, no new approvals shall be granted under this Regulation to non-integral class forward facing child restraint systems of group 2 or group 2/3, unless they form part of a multi-group child restraint system that will also be approved for group 2 and above.
-This exemption ends 1 September 2020.
+As from 1 September 2019, no new approvals shall be granted under this Regulation to non-integral class forward facing child restraint systems of group 2 or group 2/3.
+CRS that form part of a multi-group child restraint systems that are also approved for group 1 and above are exempted until1 September 2020.

 17.19.
-As from 1 September 2023, no extensions shall be granted under this Regulation to non-integral class forward facing child restraint systems of group 2 or group 2/3, unless they form part of a multi-group child restraint system that will also be approved for group 2 and above.
-This exemption ends 1 September 2022.
+As from 1 September 2023, no extensions shall be granted under this Regulation to non-integral class forward facing child restraint systems of group 2 or group 2/3.
+CRS that form part of a multi-group child restraint systems that are also approved for group 1 and above are exempted until 1 September 2022.

 "17.20.
-As from 1 September 2020, no new approvals shall be granted under this Regulation to child restraint systems other than Group III.
+As from 1 September 2020, no new approvals shall be granted under this Regulation to child restraint systems other than Group 3.